 - Map of Conservation Areas

 Located near Mt.
-Zion in southeastern Macon County, Illinois, Fort Daniel Conservation Area is a 200-acre site that is rich in history as well as recreational opportunity [get directions].
+Zion in southeastern Macon County, Illinois, Fort Daniel Conservation Area is a 370-acre site rich in history and recreational opportunity [get directions].
 Fort Daniel’s GPS Coordinates are 39.781681 N, 88.828326 W.

 History of Fort Daniel

 The Fort Daniel Conservation Area takes its name from the legacy of Reverend Daniel Traughber.
 Between 1838 and 1861, Traughber became one of the most influential and people in Macon County.
 Some believe he led a group of local Southern sympathizers during the Civil War, who rode at night to terrorize local Union farmers.Fort Daniel Conservation Area is known for another historical reference.
 Years ago, some of the first families to migrate out of the forested mountains of Kentucky settled among the oaks and hickories here and called it “Whistleville.”For over 100 years this quaint, self-sufficient community remained locked in time, resistant to the ever-developing world around them.